Allocation Advisory

 Portfolio construction calibrated to the client's return objectives, liquidity profile, and liability structure.
 Sizing, sector diversification, and deployment pacing, with modeling refreshed as market conditions and the client's balance sheet evolve.

-For insurance clients, an alternative real-assets sleeve modeled against the existing fixed income portfolio.
+For insurers, an alternative real-assets sleeve modeled against the existing fixed income portfolio.
 Cash-on-cash yield pick-up, statutory accounting treatment, and risk-based capital implications quantified at the portfolio level.
 The objective is a clear picture of what the allocation contributes to net investment income.

 How Engagements Are Structured